 Farmhouse Bandung has its own quirk that makes it a charming place to go.
 The place originally created to promote Lembang’s local specialty, fresh milk.
 The founder believes it’s a good idea to promote this local specialty.
 With a bit of an international touch.

-Hence, the concept of European farming village comes up.
+Hence, the concept of the European farming village comes up.
 While strolling around Farmhouse Bandung.
 A cup of this delicious fresh milk is ready to serve.
-The farmhouse has just open in 2015.
+The farmhouse has just opened in 2015.
 But its popularity rose through the roof thanks to its uniqueness.

-A European atmosphere with a tropical setting is an interesting combination worth to explore.
+A European atmosphere with a tropical setting is an interesting combination worth exploring.
 Instead of Switzerland’s snow, visitors will get Bandung mountain mist instead.
-That and occasional tropical downpours on the rainy season seems to blend well with European medieval houses.
+That and occasional tropical downpours during the rainy season seem to blend well with European medieval houses.